Skip to main content

-Connect the sensor cable to the motherboard or CAN bus tool headboard.
+Connect the sensor cable to the mainboard or CAN bus toolhead board.

-- Please note that SHT36 needs to connect BDsensor's CLK/SCL (Input) to the high-voltage input port, and the jumper must be connected
+• Please note that for SHT36, the BDsensor CLK/SCL (Input) needs to be connected to the high-voltage input port, and the jumper must be installed.

-- BDsensor's CKL and SDA lines can be connected to any GPIO pin on the circuit board.
-You can also directly connect the BD sensor cable to the Bltouch port, for example:
+• The BDsensor CLK and SDA wires can be connected to any GPIO pins on the board.
+You can also connect the BD sensor cable directly to the BLtouch port, for example:

 BLtouch | BDsensor